llctrautmann/Obsidian/000 Concepts/Matrix Inversion.md

 ## Rules for Inverse $A^{-1}$
-There exist some fundamental rules for matrices
+There exist some fundamental rules for matrices, that follow from general principles of exponents as well as the three general axioms (dist, asso, comu) .

 $$\large\tag{2}
 \begin{aligned}
 \left(\mathbf{A}^{-1}\right)^{-1} & =\mathbf{A} \\